Of all the different types of architectural façade and solar screening systems, the one that seems to capture people’s imagination is brise soleil.

-Brise soleil systems use a series of horizontal or vertical blades to control the amount of light and solar heat that enters a building.
+Brise soleil is a type of solar shading system that uses a series of horizontal or vertical blades to control the amount of sunlight and solar heat that enters a building.

-Modern architecture for schools or offices often features large areas of glazing to provide more natural daylight, create a feeling of space inside and (potentially) improve the comfort and wellbeing of occupants.
+Modern architecture for offices, schools, hospitals and many other types of public buildings often feature large areas of glazing to provide more natural daylight, create a feeling of space inside and (potentially) improve the comfort and wellbeing of occupants.

 However, controlling the interior temperature of glazed buildings can be a complicated issue.
-While heat from the sun can be beneficial at certain times of the day or year, too much 'solar gain' during the middle of the day or in summer can cause overheating.
-The orientation of the building is also a factor - different elevations of a building will have varying levels of solar gain.
+That’s because although the sun can be a useful ally in providing natural light and heat for buildings (reducing energy use and emissions) too much solar radiation can result in glare or over-heading (the ‘greenhouse effect’), which may in turn need to be controlled be energy-intensive cooling.
+The orientation of a building is also a factor – different elevations will have varying levels of solar gain.

 How does brise soleil work?